MichaelSail4499/cybereventthree/README.md

 Press `Crack` in the toolbar, and commence cracking.
 View which passwords return and which passwords don't return!

 If you compare the results with your `PreLANPasswords` file, you will see which passwords are easy to crack.
-You can do this by comparing with the `LM PWD 1` table.
+You can do this by comparing the concatenation of the `LM Pwd 1` and `LM Pwd 2` tables.
 In the example below, you can see the passwords that were returned and those which were not:

 ![](image/README/1634721544901.png)

 ### Task 1:
 Repeat this rainbow table task using common passwords and random passwords.
 You can download more rainbow tables from the website and set the corresponding name in Ophcrack as before.
-Be wary of the amount of space on your Kali Linux!
+Be wary of the amount of space in your Kali Linux!
 Download the tables that are less than 5GB.
 Multiple tables will run per crack.
 After multiple runs, do you see any limitations of using rainbow tables for password cracking?
 How does this align with the way rainbow tables work?

 ## Omnihash